-Over the years (my eldest children are now approaching the age of 30,) I realize that when I use more casual language as I talk to my tweens, including the current phrases and expressions, It seemed they’d feel more comfortable about going through whatever physical, emotional, or social changes they were experiencing.
+Over the years (my eldest children are now in their thirties,) I realize that when I use more casual language as I talk to my tweens, including the current phrases and expressions, It seems they’d feel more comfortable about going through whatever physical, emotional, or social changes they were experiencing.

 Give your tween outlets

 I think we sometimes forget that our children have not experienced this age before.
 They haven’t yet been ten, or eleven, or twelve, and everything is new to them.
 And they aren’t always sure what to expect.

 Just like we love to have parenting manuals, our children would probably love to have a tween handbook that tells them any and everything they could possibly experience.
 However, without that, we can still prepare them for the season by giving them constructive outlets to share their thoughts, feelings, and even frustrations.
 These outlets could include journaling, freehand sketching, playing physical education games or sports, or even getting involved in extracurricular activities.

 As difficult as this may be at times, these years are still worth embracing.
 They will quickly come and quickly go.
 Instead of focusing on the negatives or what could be going wrong, focus on building their character and preparing them to become thriving adults.

 These are the years of all things self-motivation and responsibility.
 Tap into what these years have to offer.
 Then use them to help your tween work on becoming a meaningful member of society.
 Yes, let them go through the trial and errors of life, but be there to gently guide them along the way.
 Remember that they still need you.